grafana/ai-training-o11y/README.md

 ## Development
 Requires:
 - Python (3.8 or later)
+- Hatch (best installed via "pipx install hatch" if you have pipx)
 - Node (20 or later)
 - Go (1.22 or later)
 - Docker